Scuba Diving the Chuuk Lagoon

 Coral encrusted ship wrecks from WWII plus sharks and massive schools of reef fish

-SOME OF THE MORE POPULAR DIVE SITES INCLUDE
+SOME OF THE MORE POPULAR DIVE SITES

 SAMPLE OF PHOTOS FROM PAST TRIPS